Inteli-College/2025-1A-T02-G51-PUBLICO/docsaurus/docs/modulo3/sprint5/businessPlanSchedule.md

 ---

 ## Week 4 – Operational Plan and Technical Structure | 03/11 (Mon) - 07/11 (Fri)
-**Objective:** Detail the system’s operation, technical infrastructure, and required resources.
+**Objective:** Detail the business operations and resources required for implementation.

 ### Deliverables:
-- Complete description of the **Operational Flow** (from initial interaction to medical report delivery)
+- Complete description of the **Operational Flow** (from initial interaction to delivery of the service)
-- Detailed **Technological Infrastructure**
+- Brief mention of **Technological Infrastructure** (overview of the systems and tools supporting operations)
-  - Backend (Node.js/TypeScript, LLM integrations)
-  - Data storage, security, and GDPR/LGPD compliance
-  - Integration with WhatsApp API
 - Definition of **Team Roles and Responsibilities** (development, AI, product, compliance)
-- Description of **Internal Processes** (maintenance, model updates, support)
+- Description of **Internal Processes** (service maintenance, updates, support)
 - Development of an **Operational Timeline** (MVP, pilot, expansion)

 **Weekly Deliverable:**
-Completed “Operational Plan” section, including diagram or textual description of the system’s workflow.
+Completed “Operational Plan” section with clear overview of operations and required resources.

 ---